HelixOriginator/living-dictionary-helix-originator/README.md

 ---

-## Message From the Creator
+## Acknowledgment

+Created by **Kallol Chakrabarti (Kallol)**
+Independent Researcher

+---

+## Final Note

 The Living Dictionary is more than a project.

 It is a belief.
 That language is alive.
 That meaning is human.
 That words matter.

 And this is a place where they are allowed to live, grow, and evolve.